HOW CBD WORKS

 Also, CBD is widely known to act on FAAH enzymes, which readily inhibit the function of CB1.
 For this reason, CBD is recognised as a powerful component able to reduce the psychoactive effects induced by THC.

 According to the World Health Organization (WHO) CBD is generally regarded as being safe and well-tolerated, and has even been cited for its neuroprotective effects and its ability to mollify they anxiety-inducing psychoactive properties of THC.
-In a general sense, it is also routinely used by healthy individuals as a means of disease prevention, as well as to help restore the body back to a state of balance and homeostasis.
+In a general sense, it is also routinely used by healthy individuals to help restore the body back to a state of balance and homeostasis.